I want to talk about “it”. I really do.

-I want to talk about it.
-I really do.
-In this article I want to discuss the pronoun ‘it’.
-Actually, ‘it’ is a particular type of pronoun, ‘it’ is a dummy pronouns.
+In this article I want to discuss the pronoun “it”.
+Actually, “it” is a particular type of pronoun,”it” is a dummy pronoun.

-Or as one of my teachers used to say ‘It!
+Or as one of my teachers used to say, “It!
 It!
-You can put ‘it’ in a wheel barrow and wheel it around but you still wont know what ‘it’ is!”
+You can put ‘it’ in a wheel barrow and wheel it around but you still won’t know what ‘it’ is!”

-Tim was saying….It isn’t a good situation.
+Tim was saying, “It isn’t a good situation.
 It isn’t going to go away.
 Its affecting our ability to focus on our work.
-What are we going to do about it?
-I reflected this back to Tim.
-That doesn’t really nail what I want to say does it?
-Listening to you, I think there is a translation.
-I encourage him to identify each of the ‘it’s.
-Here’s Tim’s translation….
+What are we going to do about it?”
+This doesn’t really nail what he wants to say does it?
+Listening to him, I think there is a translation.
+I reflected this back to Tim and I encouraged him to identify each of the “it”s.

-These current criticisms aren’t helpful to our progress.
+“These current criticisms aren’t helpful to our progress.
 I realise these criticisms are not going to go away.
 The endless criticisms are taking our attention away from what we are achieving.
 How do we want to respond?”

-How might we do this?
+“How might we do this?”

-In this example, Tim has defined ‘it’.
-IT is both the current situation and IT is the criticism.
+In this example, Tim has defined “it”.
+“It” is both the current situation and “It” is the criticism.

-Taking the time to specify ‘it’ to those around him, Tim was likely to be more easily understood with what he was communicating.
+Taking the time to specify “it” to those around him, Tim was likely to be more easily understood with what he was communicating.

-Listen to the effect on you of these two examples.
+Listen to the effect on you of these two examples:

-Leader 2.
-Continually responding to criticism and focusing on what we are achieving is not going to be easy.
+Leader 2: Continually responding to criticism and focusing on what we are achieving is not going to be easy.

 Which of these two examples makes sense to you?

 Here’s another question for you.
-How often do you use the word ‘it’?
+How often do you use the word “it”?
 How often do you assume those around you understand what you are talking about?

 © Diana Jones